Published by Jeremy. Last Updated on August 9, 2023.

 Surface lots and garages near the arena vary in price (and how fast they fill up) based on the other events going on nearby.
 Surface lots can be as low as $7, garages low as $15, but they can go up considerably depending on what else is going on in the North Shore at the time.

-The area around the stadiums also has ample metered parking, but during events at PNC Park or Heinz Field the area becomes explicitly no parking such that you'll likely go into a lot all the same.
+The area around the stadiums also has ample metered parking, but during events at PNC Park or Acrisure Stadium the area becomes explicitly no parking such that you'll likely go into a lot all the same.

-Our preferred options for parking at Stage AE when this is an issue is either at the garage in downtown Pittsburgh at 6th and Fort Duquesne (typically a flat rate of $8 at night) or at the meters at Allegheny Commons (and pop into Federal Galley for a bite to eat / weeknight happy hour drink) before making the ~12 minute walk over to the venue.
+Our preferred options for parking at Stage AE when this is an issue is either at the garage in downtown Pittsburgh at 6th and Fort Duquesne (typically a flat rate of $8 at night but event prices may change this) or at the meters at Allegheny Commons (and pop into Federal Galley for a bite to eat / weeknight happy hour drink) before making the ~12 minute walk over to the venue.

-Parking at Stage AE contributes to another problem in that the staff are overly aggressive with enforcing their bag policy and even carry a small placard that they measure women's purses with as they come in (and while they were turning away most everyone even if their bag was a fraction of an inch too large, we still saw a good number of significantly larger bags inside the venue all the same).
+Parking at Stage AE contributes to another problem in that the staff are overly aggressive with enforcing their bag policy and even carry a small placard that they measure women's purses with as they come in (and while they were turning away most everyone even if their bag was a fraction of an inch too large, we still saw a good number of significantly larger bags inside the venue all the same- although it is entirely possible for things like medical exemptions to allow this).

 So if you get turned away at the gate because your purse is too large, keep in mind it could be a very long round-trip to your car depending on where you parked.
 And if you Uber or took the T in?
 Well, you may be out of luck if you get busted.